As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

 Have you ever wondered how to use eggshells in the garden?
-Most homesteaders have chickens and a vegetable garden.
-And most homesteaders like to utilize everything they have on hand.
-So in this article I will explain a couple of different ways of how I use eggshells in the garden.
+Most homesteaders have chickens and a vegetable garden, and most homesteaders like to utilize everything they have on hand.
+So in this article I will explain a couple of different ways of how and why I save my eggshells to use in the garden.

-You can throw the eggshells in a blender at this point and it will grind them into a fine dust super quickly.
-I prefer to just mash the eggshells with a large wide spoon.
+You can throw the baked eggshells in a blender at this point and it will grind them into a fine dust super quickly.
+I prefer to just mash the baked egg shells with a large wide spoon.
 It is actually quite satisfying to do this.
 Something about the sound, I don't know!
 I just really enjoy it.

 Another great thing you can do with these crushed up eggshells, is feed them back to your chickens in place of oyster shell.
 It increases their calcium intake to make for nice hard eggshells!
 Funny how that works.
 Circle of life I suppose. 🙂

 I use the eggshells when I am planting my peppers and tomatoes into their final pots that they will live in for the summer.
 I will add 1 heaping TBSN of the eggshells along with 1 TBSN of Epsom salts, into the hole I have dug in the pot, or in the ground.
 Stir them around a bit, than plant your tomato or pepper plant.

 The eggshells will add extra calcium into the soil, which can help prevent blossom end rot.
 Epsom salts also add extra magnesium.

 Using Eggshells to Deter Pests in the Garden

 I have heard mixed reviews on using eggshells to deter snails and slugs.
 I prefer to use Sluggo for that.